 The 4×15™ Series showcases 15-minute staged segments from four new musicals.
 Each team receives 5 hours of rehearsal to workshop their piece with a cast of volunteer performers.
 The program allows writers to see a portion of their work fully staged and on its feet, presented for a public audience and a panel of industry professionals.

-MTF presents bi-monthly concerts in partnership with Joe’s Pub, featuring concert presentations of Factory-developed musicals, MTF member album releases, and Joe’s Pub debuts.
+MTF presents concerts in partnership with Joe’s Pub and Green Room 42, featuring presentations of Factory-developed musicals, MTF member album releases, and venue debuts.
 As a part of the prestigious Public Theater, Joe’s Pub has been an artistic home and launchpad for both uptown and downtown artists, creating a nexus of cabarets, concerts, and musical theatre.